NATO Defense College (NDC) Fellowship

 • You must not be currently employed by the Government of Canada or government-funded institutions.
 Exemptions apply to Class A Reservists of the Canadian Armed Forces.

-• A grant agreement detailing the assignment will be signed by the selected fellow and the Department of National Defence to allow for the release of funds.
+• A grant agreement detailing the assignment and terms and conditions of the Fellowship will be signed by the selected Fellow and the Department of National Defence to allow for the release of funds.

-• Applicants must acknowledge the support of the MINDS program and the NDC by providing written recognition in all materials produced during the fellowship.
+• The Fellow must acknowledge the support of the MINDS Program and the NDC by providing written acknowledgement in all materials produced during the fellowship.

 • In accordance with the Government of Canada’s commitment to use Gender Based Analysis Plus (GBA+) in the development of policies, program and legislation, we strongly suggest that you consult the following GBA + website in order to understand this approach and how to incorporate it into your application and work/research during the fellowship.